 Make sure the hashtag is relatively short and something that others aren’t using already.
 You want to own the search results for the hashtag you'll use.

 3. Publish hashtag content with advocates

-But most often, the real advocates are your customers – sometimes called micro-influencers.
+But most often, the real advocates are your customers.
 They might be fans of your products and ready to spread the message in niche communities.
 Or they might promote your products and services in local communities.

 4. Measure the results of a hashtag campaign

 Finally, measuring the results is as relevant as creating the campaign.
 If you want to convince your team members (and the boss!) that hashtag campaigns are worth it, you’ll need to show numbers to support the argument.

 The metrics and results depend on your goals.
 Most of our clients use Flockler’s analytics tools to measure the number of people participating and their engagement level - the number of likes, comments, and retweets.
 When you embed hashtag feed on a website, you can also use Google Analytics and similar tools to analyse website metrics like time spent on site and conversions.